1. How long will my child need to stay here?

 15. What type of clothing can be brought in?

 Children are encouraged to wear their own clothing from home.
 Being dressed in comfortable and familiar clothing promotes normalcy for the child and for the family.
 Since most children are in therapy for a significant portion of the day, we encourage you to bring comfortable, loose-fitting clothing such as sweatpants and sweatshirts.
 If possible, avoid clothing with a lot of buttons or fasteners.
-Patients also should have sneakers or rubber- soled shoes, socks, and underwear.
+Patients should also have sneakers or rubber-soled shoes, socks, and underwear.
 You should check with your nurse or therapist to get more specific suggestions, especially before making purchases.

 16. Can I bring in food?

-Yes, but any food brought in to the hospital must first be approved by nursing based on your child’s diet requirements and restrictions.
+Yes, but any food brought into the hospital must first be approved by nursing based on your child’s diet requirements and restrictions.
 Some children must have soft or pureed food, and some must have thickened liquids if they have difficulty swallowing.
-Please keep in mind that storage for food on the neurorehabilitation unit is limited.
+Please keep in mind that storage for food on the Neurorehabilitation unit is limited.

 Please include the child’s name and the date on any food stored in the refrigerators.